wiremoons/app_version/README.md

 ## License

-The source code is provided with a *MIT* license, a copy of which is available here: (MIT License)[./LICENSE].
+The source code is provided with a *MIT* license, a copy of which is available here: [MIT License](./LICENSE).